PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/common-labels.md

 kind: StatefulSet
 metadata:
   labels:
-    app.kubernetes.io/name: mysql
+    app.PlaidCloud.io/name: mysql
-    app.kubernetes.io/instance: mysql-abcxzy
+    app.PlaidCloud.io/instance: mysql-abcxzy
-    app.kubernetes.io/version: "5.7.21"
+    app.PlaidCloud.io/version: "5.7.21"
-    app.kubernetes.io/component: database
+    app.PlaidCloud.io/component: database
-    app.kubernetes.io/part-of: wordpress
+    app.PlaidCloud.io/part-of: wordpress
-    app.kubernetes.io/managed-by: helm
+    app.PlaidCloud.io/managed-by: helm
-    app.kubernetes.io/created-by: controller-manager
+    app.PlaidCloud.io/created-by: controller-manager
 ```

 ## Applications And Instances Of Applications

-An application can be installed one or more times into a Kubernetes cluster and,
+An application can be installed one or more times into a PlaidCloud cluster and,
 in some cases, the same namespace.
 For example, WordPress can be installed more
 than once where different websites are different installations of WordPress.

 The name of an application and the instance name are recorded separately.
 For
-example, WordPress has a `app.kubernetes.io/name` of `wordpress` while it has
+example, WordPress has a `app.PlaidCloud.io/name` of `wordpress` while it has
-an instance name, represented as `app.kubernetes.io/instance` with a value of
+an instance name, represented as `app.PlaidCloud.io/instance` with a value of
 `wordpress-abcxzy`.
 This enables the application and instance of the application
 to be identifiable.
 Every instance of an application must have a unique name.